daattali/daattali.github.io/_posts/2015-12-07-building-shiny-apps-tutorial.md

 [![Shiny Stop App]({{ site.url }}/img/blog/shiny-tutorial/shiny-stopapp.png)]({{ site.url }}/img/blog/shiny-tutorial/shiny-stopapp.png)

 You may have noticed that when you click the *Run App* button, all it's doing is just running the function `shiny::runApp()` in the console.
 You can run that command instead of clicking the button if you prefer.
+However, **do not** place the `runApp()` function inside the shiny app code!

+shiny app dir is working dir , dont put runApp inside

 **Exercise:** Try running the empty app using the `runApp()` function instead of using the *Run App* button.

 ## 3.1 Alternate way to create a Shiny app: separate UI and server files

 Another way to define a Shiny app is by separating the UI and server code into two files: `ui.R` and `server.R`.
 This is the preferable way to write Shiny apps when the app is complex and involves more code, but in this tutorial we'll stick to the simple single file.

 If you want to break up your app into these two files, you simply put all code that is assigned to the `ui` variable in `ui.R` and all the code assigned to the `server` function in `server.R`.
 When RStudio sees these two files in the same folder, it will know you're writing a Shiny app.
+Note that if you use this method (instead of having one `app.R` file), then you do not need to include the `shinyApp(ui = ui, server = server)` line.

 **Exercise:** Try making a new Shiny app by creating the two files `ui.R` and `server.R`.
 Rememeber that they have to be in the same folder.
 Also remember to put them in a *new, isolated* folder (not where your `app.R` already exists).